 - A group of more than 10+ will receive a discount

-- If you are looking for somewhere to eat before or afterwards, then Avoca is a good option.
+- If you are looking for somewhere to eat before or afterward, then Avoca is a good option.

 - This is the type of tour to do in the afternoon before you head out

-- Have a drink in the bar afterwards which is open till late
+- Have a drink in the bar afterward which is open till late

 Other places of history in Europe